 ID :: 2, Student Name : Jeff Smith, Roll : 110, Class : VIII

 The simplexml_load_file() function reads the XML document, puts the root element 'students' in an SimpleXMLElement object variable $all_students.
 The variable '$all_students' now have all the <student> nodes in array format where each student detail is again stored in SimpleXMLElement object.
 So, in the foreach loop, the $st variable points to each student node (now converted to an object) and all the child nodes become properties of that object.
 Hence $st->fname prints the <fname> node content appearing under the <student> node.
-So, basically SimpleXML converts all XML elements into object properties which
+So, basically SimpleXML converts all XML elements into object properties which then becomes easier to handle.

 Also notice, how the 'id' attribute of each <student> element is accessed through the array construct $st['id'].
 All node attributes are stored in an array.
 However comments are not captured by SimpleXML extension.